HGARgG-0710/math-expressions.js/README.md

 This function is a fix of classical addition in computer languages.
 It is very helpful when adding big numbers in which the error might go straight up.
 Of course, it wouldn't help completely, but a useful thing for quite specific cases.
+It returns an array of two values: 1. the achieved result, 2. the error (it may be helpful in case of rounding up again)

 ## Classes